 6.18.1 Applicability to language

-The vulnerability as described in ISO/IEC TR 24772-1:2019 subclause 6.18 applies to Python, since it is possible to assign a value to a variable and never reference that variable which causes a “dead store”.
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.18 applies to Python, since it is possible to assign a value to a variable and never reference that variable which causes a “dead store”.
 This in itself is not harmful, other than the memory that it wastes, but if there is a substantial amount of dead stores then performance could suffer or, in an extreme case, the program could halt due to lack of memory

 Similarly, if dead stores cause the retention of critical resources, such as file descriptors or system locks, then this retention may cause subsequent system failures.